Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/Assignments/assignment-06-SASS-part-2.md

 ## Project requirements

-You'll turn in each of the three parts to this assignment to Gradescope.

-### Part 1 - Challenges

-Install the SASS CLI and solve the challenges here: https://github.com/Make-School-Labs/few-2-2-lesson-04

-Submit your work to GradeScope.
+Submit a link to your work on GradeScope.

-### Part 2 - Apply SASS to your CSS Animation
+### Apply SASS to your CSS Animation

 Apply SASS to your CSS animation (this is the assignment from the previous week.)
 You can start by changing the file extension of your style sheet to `.scss`.